SteveWinward/GoogleSheetsWrapper/README.md

 // Create a Repository for the TestRecord class var repository = new TestRepository(sheetHelper);

+// Validate that the header names match the expected format defined with the SheetFieldAttribute values var result = repository.ValidateSchema();

+if(!result.IsValid)
+{
+    throw new ArgumentException(result.ErrorMessage);
+}

 // Get all rows from the Google Sheet var allRecords = repository.GetAllRecords();